 In 1962, Nola Pender began working on a medical-surgical unit and subsequently in a pediatric unit in a Michigan hospital.
 For 40 years at Michigan State University, she trained students at undergraduate and graduate levels and mentored many postdoctoral candidates.

-In addition, Pender was an Associate Dean for Research at the University of Michigan School of Nursing from 1990 to 2001.
+Also, Pender was an Associate Dean for Research at the University of Michigan School of Nursing from 1990 to 2001.
 And as a co-founder of the Midwest Nursing Research Society, she has served as a trustee of its foundation since 2009.

-As regards to health promotion, Nola Pender has written and issued various articles on exercise, behavior change, and relaxation training.
+As regards health promotion, Nola Pender has written and issued various articles on exercise, behavior change, and relaxation training.
 She also has served on editorial boards and as an editor for journals and books.